 9.2 Results of cryptographic assessment

-The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
+The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
-This holds for: SF5.
+The following cryptographic algorithms are used by the TOE to enforce its security policy: